TheJacksonLaboratory/2021-04-01-hpc/index.md

   <strong>Requirements:</strong>
   {% if online == "false" %}
     Participants must bring a laptop with a
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.